Wedding Photography Group Photos

 At the end of the day, find out what the couple want and go with that.
 If you have your own, original and experimental ideas, throw them in as a bonus.

 When looking through your viewfinder, don’t just look at their faces.
-Look to see what is distracting or out of place.
-Do you want women clutching handbags?
-Is anyone smoking?
-Are they standing correctly and in the right position?
-How do you want to place the immediate family and which side does the groom stand?
+Look to see what is distracting or out of place:

-(An old hint I remember is that the groom traditionally stands to his brides right so he can “draw his sword” to defend her from advancing menaces).
+Hint: An old tip I remember is that the groom traditionally stands to his brides right.
+This is so he can "draw his sword" to defend her from advancing menaces.

 Ask people to take off their sunglasses and do up their ties if wearing them.
 You will almost certainly have to be quite assertive at this point.
 Not only will the groups be wanting to "party", you will undoubtedly have some stragglers behind you either stealing your set up shots or just generally enjoying themselves and distracting your subjects.

-I have turned around on a few occasions wondering what everyone was looking at to find at least 30 people with digital cameras all firing away.
+I have turned around on a few occasions wondering what everyone was looking at to find a bunch of people with all sorts of cameras all firing away.
+Nowadays I even get people shooing with large iPads jumping in my way!!!

 I just let them take a few and politely ask if they stop whilst I take the "official" shots.
 At the end of the day you are being paid for this by their friends (the bride and groom) and they should respect that.